How to Pick the Best NYC Airport

 How many airports are there near New York City?

-How many international airports are there in New York?
+How many international airports are there in New York City?

-Also four.
-All NYC airports (JFK, LGA and EWR) are international.
-And SWF is also international, despite its small size.
+Three: All NYC airports (JFK, LGA and EWR) are international.
+(Four, if you count SWF upstate: it’s also international, despite its small size.)

 Which airport is the best airport to fly into New York City?